patrikrac/ALpDvFEB/README.md

 # ALpDvFEB
-Collection of Programms using different Finite-Element Libraries to solve partial differential equations.
+Collection of programs using different finite-element libraries to adaptively solve partial differential equations.
 The used libraries include
-- deal.ii
+- Deal.ii
   - For more information and installation instructions visit <https://www.dealii.org>
 - Netgen/NGSolve
   - For more information and installation instructions visit <https://ngsolve.org>